Kizum1/portfolio/README.md

-# portfolio
+# Personal Portfolio

-My own personal website to showcase my portfolio.
-Made with React, and Bootstrap
+This is my own personal website that will showcase my portfolio.
+I am developing it using React and Bootstrap.
+I plan on starting development in late May.